DivineEgotrip/DivineTracker/README.md

 Track your chaos in real-time.
 Log your trips, substances, dosages, and weight because when it's all over, you're gonna want to remember (or maybe not).
 No bullshit, just raw data.

-keep in mind this is a personal tool that I've made because I could't find anything quite like this (atleast that I found im sure it exists)
+This is a personal tool I created because I couldn't find anything quite like it (at least not that I came across I'm sure something exists).

 ---